Seasonal Allergies in Babies and Toddlers – Causes & Treatment

 Tree pollen allergies are some of the most common ones and are usually observed around the initial months of any year.
 At times, the wintry months of January and February can make these intense, while many tree allergies begin quite into the summer.
 Trees such as pine or cedar are the major ones that make it happen.

-Signs and Symptoms of Allergies
+Signs and Symptoms of Seasonal Allergies in Babies and Toddlers

 - A pain inside the ear